CZ-NIC/knot-resolver/daemon/bindings/net_tlssrv.rst

 DNS-over-TLS server (DoT)
 -------------------------

-DNS-over-TLS server (:rfc:`7858`) is enabled by default on loopback interface port 853.
+DNS-over-TLS server (:rfc:`7858`) is enabled by default on localhost.
-Information how to configure listening on specific IP addresses is in previous sections :ref:`network-configuration`.
+Information how to configure listening on specific IP addresses is in previous sections:
+:func:`net.listen()`.

 By default a self-signed certificate is generated.
 For serious deployments it is strongly recommended to configure your own TLS certificates signed